AI Visibility · Attribution · GEO · Generative Engine Optimization

 The shift from SEO to GEO requires a shift from descriptive analytics to prescriptive intelligence.
 Most tracking tools in the market today are descriptive: they tell you where you appeared or what your current share-of-voice is.
 However, for a consulting firm, knowing you were omitted is only half the battle; you need to know exactly how to fix it.

-Platforms such as netranks address this by providing a prescriptive roadmap.
+Platforms such as NetRanks address this by providing a prescriptive roadmap.
 Instead of just showing the problem, they utilize proprietary machine learning models to reverse-engineer why certain content gets cited while others are ignored.
 This allows firms to predict the citation likelihood of a white paper or research report before it is even published.

 By understanding the underlying drivers of AI visibility, firms can make data-driven decisions about how to structure their IP to ensure maximum attribution.
 In a professional services landscape where AI handles the analyst-level research tasks, the firms that control the high-level narrative will be the ones that win the engagement.

 The transition to an AI-first discovery era represents the most significant change to the consulting business model since the advent of the internet.
-As 81% of professional services workers begin to integrate GenAI into their workflows, the value of a firm will increasingly be determined by its 'AI visibility' and the integrity of its intellectual property in digital environments.
+With the Thomson Reuters Institute reporting that 81% of professional-services workers already see applications for generative AI in their work [2], the value of a firm will increasingly be determined by its 'AI visibility' and the integrity of its intellectual property in digital environments.

 Firms can no longer rely on traditional marketing to protect their reputation.
 They must embrace the technical and semantic nuances of GEO to ensure that their proprietary frameworks remain theirs.
 By conducting IP Attribution Audits and focusing on methodology mapping, consulting leaders can reclaim their authority and ensure they are cited as the definitive experts in their fields.